usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 	e.
 The CSP SHALL NOT present the majority of KBV questions as diversionary.
 For example, answers to KBV questions that include 'None of the Above', 'Not Applicable (N/A)', or similar to be regarded as correct.
 	f.
 The CSP SHOULD NOT ask the same KBV questions in subsequent attempts.
 	g.
 The CSP SHALL NOT ask a KBV question that provides information that could assist in answering any future KBV question in a single session or a subsequent session after a failed attempt.
 	h.
-The CSP SHALL NOT use KBV questions for which the answers do not change regularly over a period of time (e.g., What was your first car?).
+The CSP SHALL NOT use KBV questions for which the answers do not change (e.g., What was your first car?).
 	i.
 The CSP SHALL ensure that any KBV question does not reveal PII that the applicant has not already provided, nor personal information that, when combined with other information in a KBV session, could result in unique identification.
 	j.
 The CSP SHALL time out KBV sessions after two minutes of inactivity per question.
 In cases of session timeout, the CSP SHALL restart the entire KBV process and consider this a failed session.